HIGH COUNTRY HUTS

 Mount Buffalo Beginners Abseiling

 Looking to challenge the family, friends or yourself without jumping in the deep-end?
 Have a go at the beginners abseiling.
 It is fun, challenging and rewarding all at once.
 With a variety of sites ranging from eight metres – 35 metres, it is a great way to experience the mountain.
-This tour is provided by…
+This experience is provided by…

 RIDE THE BREEZE